Achieving Secrecy Capacity of the Wiretap Channel and Broadcast Channel with a Confidential Component: Polar Coding for Broadcast Channel with Confidential Messages

 We will show that condition \eqref{security} is fulfilled for the sequence of $m$ blocks of transmission.
 Note that Receiver 2 observes not only a realization of $Z^m$, but also estimates the RVs $U^m=(U^N(1),\dots,U^N(m))$ through procedure \eqref{eq:r2-1}-\eqref{eq:r2-2}.
 For this reason the strong security condition to be proved takes the form

-The proof of \eqref{secrecy1} is very similar to the proof of strong secrecy in Section \ref{sect:wt}.
+The proof of \eqref{secrecy1} is very similar to the proof of strong secrecy in Sec. \ref{sect:wt}.
 The counterparts of Lemmas \ref{security_lemma_wiretap} and \ref{security_lemma_wiretap2} for the BCC are provided below.
-The proofs are the same as the ones in Section \ref{sect:wt} and will be omitted.
+The proofs are the same as the ones in Sec. \ref{sect:wt} and will be omitted.

 \begin{lemma} Let $T[{\mathscr A}]=\{t_i, i\in{\mathscr A}\}$ and $T[\cI\backslash {\mathscr A}]=\{t_i, i\in\cI\backslash{\mathscr A}\},$ where ${\mathscr A}$ is any subset of $\cI$.
 Then

 \end{lemma} \begin{lemma} Let $M^j\triangleq(M_1,M_2,\dots,M_j)$, $Z^j\triangleq(Z_1,Z_2,\dots,Z_j),$ and $U^j\triangleq(U_1,U_2,\dots,U_j).$ Then, for all $j=1,\dots, m$, we have